 Contractures can become permanent if not addressed following surgery, throughout recovery, and after rehabilitation is completed.
 Contractures can make it difficult to wear your prosthesis and make walking more difficult, increasing the need for an assistive device, such as a walker.

 Your physical therapist will help you maintain normal posture and range of motion at your hip.
-Your therapist will show you how to position your limb to avoid development of a contracture, and teach you stretching and positioning exercises to maintain normal range of motion.
+Your physical therapist will show you how to position your limb to avoid development of a contracture, and teach you stretching and positioning exercises to maintain normal range of motion.